Alternative and Improvised Weapons – Part 2, by J.M.

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 In this column, JWR also covers hedges, derivatives, and various obscura.
 This column emphasizes JWR’s “tangibles heavy” investing strategy and contrarian perspective.
-Today, we look at the rising price of gold.
-(See the Precious Metals section.)
+Today, we look at Euro Zone Instability.
+(See the Forex & Cryptos section and the Inflation/Deflation Watch section.)

 Precious Metals: